ome/omero-documentation/omero/developers/Web/CreateApp.rst

 -----------------

 The newly created app is well-documented within the code itself to explain how the app is working.

 Briefly, the app supports a single URL defined in ``urls.py`` which maps to the ``index`` function within ``views.py``.
 This uses the connection to OMERO, ``conn`` to load the current user's name and passes this to the ``index.html`` template to render the page.

+Here we are using the OMERO
+`python API <https://omero.readthedocs.io/en/latest/developers/Python.html>`_ to load data and render it into `html`` using Django templates.

+An alternative option is to use JavaScript to load data in the form of `JSON` and to generate html dynamically in the browser.

-This page also includes the static ``app.js`` and ``app.css`` files.
+The sample ``index.html`` page also includes the static ``app.js`` and ``app.css`` files to demonstrate this approach.
-JavaScript is used to load Projects from the :doc:`/developers/json-api` and display them on the page.
+JavaScript is used to load the current user's `Projects`` from the :doc:`/developers/json-api` and display them on the page.

-These represent the 2 main options you have for loading data from OMERO and displaying that data in the browser: In the first case, we use the OMERO `python API <https://omero.readthedocs.io/en/latest/developers/Python.html>`_ to load data and render it into `html`` using Django templates.
-Alternatively, we can use JavaScript to load data in the form of `JSON` and to generate html dynamically.
-You may find that the :doc:`/developers/json-api` or :doc:`/developers/Web/WebGateway` provide some of the data you wish to load, but for custom JSON data, you can add URL end-points to your own app that load data and return it as a JSON response.
+You may find that the :doc:`/developers/json-api` or :doc:`/developers/Web/WebGateway` provide some of the data you wish to load.
+If you wish to provide your own custom JSON api, you can add URL end-points to your own app and load the data you need in ``views.py`` then format it to JSON and return it as a JSON response.

 App settings
 ------------